 This past summer the Mavericks struck a deal on draft night with the Atlanta Hawks that sent Trae Young and a protected first-round pick to Atlanta for former Euroleague MVP Luka Doncic.
 Doncic has been an excellent investment for the Mavericks this season averaging 19.5 points, 6.6 rebounds, five assists, 1.1 steals, and 0.3 blocks per game according to Basketball-reference.com.
 Doncic is the front-runner to win the Rookie of the Year Award this year and has already collected his second straight Western Conference Rookie of the Month Award.

-This upcoming offseason the Mavericks just like the other 29 other will be looking to make a splash in free agency and will be looking to use international sensation Luka Doncic as a marketing tool to lure elite talent to Dallas.
+This upcoming offseason the Mavericks just like the other 29 teams will be looking to make a splash in free agency and will be looking to use international sensation Luka Doncic as a marketing tool to lure elite talent to Dallas.
 Names such as Kevin Durant, Kyrie Irving, Klay Thompson, Kawhi Leonard, Jimmy Butler, DeMarcus Cousins, Kemba Walker, and Derrick Rose to name a few.

 Someone who I think would be a perfect fit in Dallas is Knicks restricted free agent Kristaps Porzingis.
 Here is why Porzingis can stretch the floor as could Nowitzki in his prime at the power forward position.
 Porzingis is averaging 17.8 points, seven rebounds, and 1.3 assists when he is on the floor in uniform.
 Luka Doncic and Porzingis are familiar with each other games because they have both played against one another in the Euro-League.